Comment on page

 {

 The entire hierarchy can be defined in a nested way as children.
-One sample of location data for the Amritsar ULB is available here:
+One sample of location data for the Amritsar ULB is available here.

-folder needs to be created inside the city tenant (see Amritsar example above).
-It is stored in the following format:Module name: egov-location (folder)
+Location data is stored in GitHub as part of MDMS.
+The egov-location folder needs to be created inside the city tenant (see Amritsar example above).
+It is stored in the following format:

 Master name: TenantBoundary (key)

-file in the appropriate branch of your forked MDMS repository.
-For eg., if you want changes to be visible in the Dev environment, then add the data in the DEV branch of the MDMS repository.
-Follow proper Git flow processes to ensure high-quality data.
-Ensure PR requests are raised, verified and merged especially where multiple people are working on the same branch.
+Enter the boundary hierarchy data in the <tenant>/egov-location/boundary-data.json file in the appropriate branch of your forked MDMS repository.
+For example - if you want changes to be visible in the Dev environment, add the data in the DEV branch of the MDMS repository.

 Restart the MDMS service in your environment once the new data is available in the desired branch.

 Users also need to upsert localisation codes for any new boundary data in MDMS.
-Else, users will see the label names (auto-generated) for the city names in the UI.
-See the Localisation Data Setup guide for more information on how to perform localisation.
-The localisation code should follow the following format. *tenantId*_*moduleName*_*hierarchyType*_*cityCode*_*zoneCode*_*blockCode*_*areaCode
+Else, users see the label names (auto-generated) for the city names in the UI.
+Check the Localisation Data Setup guide for more information on how to perform localisation.

 For example, to find the localisation code for "Ajitnagar area 1", assuming tenantId as "pb" and hierarchyType as "Revenue":